greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 ## <a id="section6"></a>Notes

-Any compiled code \(shared library files\) for custom functions must be placed in the same location on every host in your Greenplum Database array \(master and all segments\).
+Any compiled code \(shared library files\) for custom functions must be placed in the same location on every host in your Greenplum Database array \(coordinator and all segments\).
 This location must also be in the `LD_LIBRARY_PATH` so that the server can locate the files.
-It is recommended to locate shared libraries either relative to `$libdir` \(which is located at `$GPHOME/lib`\) or through the dynamic library path \(set by the `dynamic_library_path` server configuration parameter\) on all master segment instances in the Greenplum array.
+It is recommended to locate shared libraries either relative to `$libdir` \(which is located at `$GPHOME/lib`\) or through the dynamic library path \(set by the `dynamic_library_path` server configuration parameter\) on all coordinator segment instances in the Greenplum array.

 The full SQL type syntax is allowed for input arguments and return value.
 However, some details of the type specification \(such as the precision field for type numeric\) are the responsibility of the underlying function implementation and are not recognized or enforced by the `CREATE FUNCTION` command.